The 21 best things to do in Charlotte this summer

 Catch a Knights game at Truist Field

-What to expect: Baseball season is in full swing, and The Knights have over 40 home games between June and September.
+What to expect: Baseball season is in full swing, and the Knights have a list of home games between June and September.

 - Check out the season schedule and all promotions, from fireworks shows to themed nights, here.